marciopocebon/LG-G6-FRP-BYPASS/README.md

 34) What you wanna do now is to browse back to youtube screen in accessibility screen and press on the clock to start google chrome again and feel free to download and install ALMOST any apk file.

-34) It wont help to install lgsetupwizard.apk, settings.ak or anything that you got in mind for bypassing the FRP protection and hiddenmenu.apk from will also be denied due permissions and you are not even allowed to use UUSD for open hidden menu, BUT this will work on Android 7.0 so you must downgrade to Android 7.0
+34) It wont help to install lgsetupwizard.apk, luckypatcher.apk, settings.apk or any other applications since you wont be able to turn permissions ON for the required features.
+You are not even allowed to use UUSD for open hidden menu on 8.0, BUT this will work on Android 7.0 so you must downgrade to Android 7.0, all applications that you have installed before you downgrading will be wiped so don't spend to much time for install your apps since it's a waste of time.

 # FOR BYPASS FRP